 Archives for August 2012

 You may qualify for certain discounts on your home insurance that you are not taking advantage of.
 You need to make sure that you ask your home insurance company if you qualify for home insurance discounts and are receiving these discounts on your homeowner's insurance policy.
 Not capturing all of them can cost you a significant amount of money each year.
-Allstate Renters Insurance - Protect Your Stuff for as Low as $4!
-Four Best Home Insurance Discounts You Need Bundling Car And Home Insurance Most people have seen the commercials … [Read more...] about Four Best Home Insurance Discounts To Ask For
+Four Best Home Insurance Discounts You Need Bundling Car And Home Insurance Most people have seen the commercials about bundling your home and car insurance together in order to receive … [Read more...] about Four Best Home Insurance Discounts To Ask For

 I asked 12 of the best personal finance bloggers and money experts best way to invest money to get an idea of where to start investing.
 "What is the best way to invest money for a brand new investor?
 Where should a brand new investor put $1,000 to work in the market?"
 And, I was not disappointed by their answers.
 Here are what they said...
 The Best Way to Invest Money for a New Stock Investor J Money from Budgets Are Sexy - It's always hard to advise someone the best way to invest money without knowing them at all or their … [Read more...] about Where Should A New Investor Put $1,000 To Work In The Market?

 If you live in a drought-prone region, such as the American Southwest, you know that water is in short supply.
 As a result, water is often expensive.
 And, the more you use equates into the more that you have to pay for this often scarce resource.
 Do you know how to save on your water bill?
 Here are some basic tips to help you save money on your water bill.
 Saving Water Inside Your Home In the home, you can save water in a variety of places.
 In the kitchen, you should concentrate on saving water.
 Always use your dishwasher in … [Read more...] about Top Tips to Save Money on Your Water Bill in Your Home